-Field Variable Description LINES 1-N FORMAT: ONE (1) BLANK COLUMN FOLLOWED BY ONE (1) FIELD OF FOUR (4) COLUMNS (INTEGER)FOLLOWED BY ONE (1) BLANK COLUMN FOLLOWED BY ONE FIELD OF EIGHT (8) ALPHA CHARACTERS FOLLOWED BY TEN (10) FIELDS OF EIGHT (8) COLUMNS INCLUDING UP TO THREE (3)DECIMAL PLACES (FLOATING) 1 I Fertilizer ID number (cols.
+Field Variable Description LINES 1-N FORMAT: ONE (1) BLANK COLUMN FOLLOWED BY ONE (1) FIELD OF FOUR (4) COLUMNS (INTEGER)FOLLOWED BY ONE (1) BLANK COLUMN FOLLOWED BY ONE FIELD OF EIGHT (8) ALPHA CHARACTERS FOLLOWED BY TEN (10) FIELDS OF EIGHT (8) COLUMNS INCLUDING UP TO THREE (3)DECIMAL PLACES (FLOATING) 1 Ι Fertilizer ID number (cols.
 2-5) 2 FTNM Fertilizer name. (cols.
 7-14) A descriptive name that usually includes the N-P-K analysis or the type of manure.
 3 FN Mineral N fraction. (cols.
-15-22) Fraction of nitrogen in the fertilizer which is in the mineral form.
-4 FP Mineral P fraction (cols.
-23-30) Fraction phosphorus in the fertilizer which is in the mineral form.
-5 FK Mineral K fraction (cols.
-31-38) Fraction of potassium in the fertilizer which is in the mineral form.
-6 FNO Organic N fraction (cols.
+15-22) Fraction of mineral nitrogen in the bulk fertilizer.
+(See example) 4 FP Mineral P fraction (cols.
+23-30) Fraction of mineral phosphorus in the bulk fertilizer.
+This is the fraction of elemental phosphorus, not P_2O_5 .
+To convert fraction of P_2O_5 to elemental phosphorus, multiply by 0.4366.
+(See example) 5 FK Mineral K fraction (cols.
+31-38) Fraction of mineral potassium in the bulk fertilizer.
+This is the fraction of elemental potassium, not K_2O .
+To convert fraction of K_2O to elemental potassium, multiply by 0.8301.
+(See example) 6 FNO Organic N fraction (cols.
 39-46) This applies to organic fertilizers such as manures.
 This number must be obtained from an analysis test of the product.
 The amount is reported as a fraction.
-7 FPO Organic P fraction (cols.
+(See example) 7 FPO Organic P fraction (cols.
 47-54) This applies to organic fertilizers such as manures.
 This number must be obtained from an analysis test of the product.
 The amount is reported as a fraction.
-8 FNH3 Ammonia N fraction (cols.
-55-62) The fraction of nitrogen in the fertilizer that is in the ammonia (NH 3) form.
-9 FOC Organic C fraction (cols.
+(See example) 8 FNH3 Ammonium N fraction (cols.
+55-62) The fraction of mineral nitrogen in the fertilizer that is in the ammonium (NH 4) form.
+(See example)

+Field Variable Description 9 FOC Organic C fraction (cols.
 63-70) Organic carbon = organic matter / 1.72 10 FSLT Salt fraction (cols.
-71-78) Amount of salt in fertilizer

-Field Variable Description 11 FCST Cost of Fertilizer (\$/kg) (cols.
+71-78) Amount of salt in fertilizer 11 FCST Cost of Fertilizer (\$/kg) (cols.
 79-86) Used for economic analyses only.